 Domed Or Round Nosed Pellets

 Domed pellets, as the name suggests, have a protruding head right after the driving band.
 This design adds weight to the round giving it more power and additional accuracy.

 Domed pellets are excellent for long range shooting.
 They are therefore one of the best pellets if you want to take down your prey quickly and humanely.
 These pellets work well with magnum-powered rifles.

 The high hitting power and accuracy of these pellets makes them one of the best around hunting, target shooting and plinking.
 They are high-quality pellets and fairly priced.
-Here are the perfect examples of domed pellets

-The hollow point pellets are similar to the dome head pellets except for the hollow addition on the front end.
+Hollow point pellets are similar to the dome head pellets except for the hollow addition on the front end.

 They are good for maximizing take down power and modifying the tendency of high powered .177 caliber rifles to shoot right through the game.
 They are among the best pellets for .177 air rifles.

 Pointed pellets are the best for hunting.
 They are designed for stable flight, accuracy, distance and increased penetration thanks to its pointed head.
 Some come with driving bands at the front to encourage rifling, but they can be a risk to velocity.

 These pellets are best if you are in the field, but if you’re indoors or at short ranges, this is not a great option.
 The increased penetration is a plus for slower .22 pellet or long range shots.

 For serious air rifle hunters, the pointed pellets are one of the best .22 pellets.